The Ignored Pandemic: How corruption in healthcare service delivery threatens universal health coverage

 In spite of monumental investments made in global health over the past decades, Universal Health Coverage remains a distant goal.
 A key factor in this is the presence of pervasive corruption throughout health systems across the globe, diverting already limited resources and creating further barriers for patients’ access.

-The report will be launched at the London School of Hygiene and Tropical Medicine, with an array of speakers discussing its findings, including Mushtaq Khan of SOAS-ACE and our partners at LSHTM, Eleanor Hutchinson and Dina Balabanova.
+The report was launched at the London School of Hygiene and Tropical Medicine, with an array of speakers discussing its findings, including Mushtaq Khan of SOAS-ACE and our partners at LSHTM, Eleanor Hutchinson and Dina Balabanova.

 Key Note Speakers: